Nigel Thrift: Early life and career

-Born in 1949, and educated at Nailsea School south west of Bristol, Thrift then studied geography at the University of Wales, Aberystwyth and did his PhD at the University of Bristol.
-Thrift has held posts at numerous universities, including the University of Cambridge, the University of Leeds, the Australian National University, the University of Wales, Lampeter, the University of Bristol, and the University of Oxford.
+Thrift was born in 1949 in Bath, brought up in Portishead and Clevedon, and educated at Nailsea School south west of Bristol.
+After a period working in a phosphorus factory, Thrift studied geography at the University of Wales, Aberystwyth and did his PhD at the University of Bristol.
+Thrift has held posts at a number of universities, including the University of Cambridge, the University of Leeds, the Australian National University, the University of Wales, Lampeter, the University of Bristol, and the University of Oxford.

-In 2005 he was appointed vice-chancellor of the University of Warwick, taking up the position in July 2006.
-He intended to retire at the end of the university’s 50th anniversary year in 2015, but extended by a month to the end of January 2016.
+In 2005 he was appointed vice-chancellor of the University of Warwick, taking up the position in July 2006 and leaving it in 2016 after the university's 50th anniversary year in 2015.
+Subsequently, Thrift served as Executive Director of Schwarzman Scholars until 2017, and was appointed as Chair of the UK Government's Committee on Radioactive Waste Management in 2018.

 Thrift was knighted in the 2015 New Year Honours for services to higher education.